If you are anything like me, it seems time has been standing still since this covid thing started.

 Time is relative

 Don't get stuck on this time issue.
-There will never be enough time in the day to do all the things we want to.
+There will never be enough time in the day to do everything we want.

 How much have you grown?